orientechnologies/orientdb-docs/Tutorial-Clusters.md

 The [Cluster](Concepts.md#cluster) is a place where a group of records are stored.
 Like the [Class](Concepts.md#class), it is comparable with the collection in traditional document databases, and in relational databases with the table.
 However, this is a loose comparison given that unlike a table, clusters allow you to store the data of a class in different physical locations.

+In this tutorial you will learn what clusters are and how to use them in your database.

 To list all the configured clusters on your system, use the [`CLUSTERS`](Console-Command-Clusters.md) command in the console:

 <pre>